Recipients

 There were 9 successful applications from our Youth Camps that provide summer retreats for students around Saskatchewan.
 Through spiritual guidance, prayer and recreation most camps run 2-week sessions giving them a chance to increase their faith and an opportunity to interact with others.
 Camps involved were Rex Mundi/Christ the King Camp at Archerwill, St. Michael’s Camp at Madge Lake near Kamsask, Camp Lemieux at Lac Pelletier South West of Swift Current, Camp Monahan at Lebret, Camp O’Neill at Round Lake near Stockholm, St John Bosco Wilderness Camp out of Nipawin, Luseland Bible Camp at Luseland, Kenosee Boys + Girls Camp at Kenosee and Saskatoon Youth Development Complex at Blackstrap.

-Columbus Bosco Homes provides a three-tier program with the Farm school Program by Aberdeen as well as providing Family learning Centres Program for parents and children from birth to six years old and a Substance Abuse Awareness Program offered at the Farm school on a referral basis with the Greater Saskatoon Catholic High School students.
+Columbus Bosco Homes provides a three-tier program with the Farm School Program by Aberdeen as well as providing Family Learning Centres Program for parents and children from birth to six years old and a Substance Abuse Awareness Program offered at the Farm school on a referral basis with the Greater Saskatoon Catholic High School students.

 The Dolly Parton Imagination Library working with the Prince Albert Literacy Network Unit provides free quality books to children from birth to 5 years of age.
 The literacy level in Prince Albert is rated one of the lowest in Canada.